Ketamine Therapy: Can it Fix Depression?

 By inhibiting NMDA receptors expressed in GABA neurons, ketamine can block excitatory glutamate signaling in the brain, as documented in medical research.

-A popular video published by Science Insider explains how ketamine affects the brain with engaging animated graphics:
+A popular video published by Science Insider explains how ketamine affects the brain using animated graphics:

-Ketamine is a psychoactive drug, which is why it’s so important that it’s used in a clinical setting, as accurate dosage plays an important role in patient safety.
+Ketamine is a psychoactive drug, which is why it’s so important that it’s used in a clinical setting, as accurate dosage can help promote patient safety.

 Heart rate and blood pressure can increase with ketamine use, and headache and dizziness can also be experienced.